1 Publication Information

 Authors should observe the journal's in-house style in the following areas.

-Manuscripts should be submitted electronically, preferably in RTF or Word.
+Manuscripts should be submitted electronically, using this word template (url)

-Manuscripts may include tables (with text and/or numbers) and figures (images, graphics, screen captures, etc., using the JPEG standard with a maximum dimension of 600 pixels).
+Manuscripts may include tables (with text and/or numbers) and figures (images, graphics, screen captures, etc., using the JPEG standard with a minimum dimension of 300 pixels per inch).
 Number this material (Figure 1, Table 1, etc.) and submit it in an Excel file, each figure in its own spreadsheet.
 Indicate the place in the text where the figures are to appear by a short descriptive text, which will be published beneath the figure.

 Submissions to the section Research papers and review articles should not exceed 4,000 words.
 Submissions to the sections Case studies and analyses and Resources should not exceed 3,000 words.